WhalesLoveSmash/dominant-language/README.md

 # dominant-language
 https://whaleslovesmash.github.io/dominant-language/

-Tells you percentage breakdowns of which languages and writing directions you enter.
+Percentage breakdown of what languages are entered and their writing directions.